Man Looking Pensive at Desk With Laptop

 Stock Advisor review summary

-In terms of performance, consistency, ease of use, and brand reputation, Stock Advisor is in a category of one.
+I've subscribed to and tracked the performance of almost all of the most popular stock picking services, and in terms of performance, consistency, ease of use, and brand reputation, Stock Advisor is in a category all by itself.

-Over the course of more than 20 years, its stock picks have outperformed the market by more than 5.2x.
+Over the last 24 years, its stock picks have outperformed the market by over 4.7x.

 What is Stock Advisor?

-Stock Advisor is an investing newsletter that provides 2 new stock recommendations per month.
-It was launched in 2002 by The Motley Fool.
+Stock Advisor is an investing newsletter launched by The Motley Fool in 2002.

-The Motley Fool (which I'll abbreviate as TMF) was founded by brothers Tom and David Gardner in 1993.
-The pair started with a blog and other content about investing.
+The Motley Fool (which I'll abbreviate as TMF from here on) was founded by brothers Tom and David Gardner in 1993.
+The two of them wrote blog content which they posted on their website and had a talk show about investing.

-Fast forward about 31 years, and the company now reaches millions of people every month and aims to help them get smarter with their money.
+33 years later, the company now reaches millions of people every month and has the goal of helping each of them get smarter with their money.
+They provide financial education, stock market news, online communities, and premium investing services.

 Stock Advisor is TMF's most popular product.
-According to their website, more than 500,000 investors are subscribed to the service.
+According to its website, more than 500,000 investors are subscribed to the service.

 Stock Advisor performance and returns